Locally solvable subnormal and quasinormal subgroups of division rings: Locally solvable quasinormal subgroups

 \begin{theorem} Let $D$ be a division ring with center $F$.
-If $Q$ is a locally solvable quasinormal subgroup of $D^*$, then $Q\subseteq F$. \end{theorem} \begin{Proof} By Lemma \ref{QusnSbGr}, either $Q$ is subnormal in $D^*$ or $D^*$ is radical over $Q$.
-If the first case occurs, then we are done by Theorem \ref{theorem_2.5}.
-If $D^*$ is radical over $Q$, then $D$ is a field by Theorem \ref{DivRiRadOvLoSolSbGr}. \end{Proof}
+If $Q$ is a locally solvable quasinormal subgroup of $D^*$, then $Q$ is contained in $ F$. \end{theorem} \begin{Proof} With reference to Lemma \ref{QusnSbGr}, we have either $Q$ is subnormal in $D^*$ or else $D^*$ is radical over $Q$.
+In the first event, our result follows immediately from Theorem \ref{theorem_2.5}.
+It remains to examine the case where $D^*$ is radical over $Q$.
+In this case, previous theorem says that $D$ is commutative, and our result certainly holds.
+Our proof is now completed. \end{Proof}